rogebrd/dropbox-sdk-node/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
-Steps to reproduce the behavior
+The steps to reproduce the behavior

-**Expected behavior**
+**Expected Behavior**
-A clear and concise description of what you expected to happen.
+A clear description of what you expected to happen.

+**Actual Behavior**
+A clear description of what actually happened

 **Screenshots**
 If applicable, add screenshots to help explain your problem.